raizen74/LPIC102/README.md

 `/etc/X11/xorg.conf.d` content in `xorg.conf` (X11 config file) in the section "SectionName" is placed between a line cointaining Section "SectionName" and a line containing EndSection

 `xwininfo` shows current color Depth of the X Server, investigates properties for a particular window in X

+Modification of a keyboard’s layout within an Xorg installation with setxkbmap and `localectl`

+`xdpyinfo` command is used on a computer to display information about a running `X server instance`

 ## NETWORKING
 - /etc/sysconfig/network-scripts/